Brownsville, Texas: Arts and culture

 Brownsville is known for its strong Mexican culture.
 Charro Days is a two-nation fiesta celebration held in Brownsville in cooperation with Matamoros, Mexico.
 It is accompanied with El Grito, a joyous shout originating in Mexican culture.
 Musicians and actors of Mexican heritage make appearances.
 Sombrero Festival is a continuation of Charro Days.
 It is a three-day event consisting of performances from tejano, corrido and other traditional Mexican artists as well as a variety of contests.
 In 2016, a Mexican art gallery donated a statue called Mr. Charro that was unveiled at a park.

 The city hosts the Latin Jazz Festival every year around early October in Downtown Brownsville.
 It is a three-day celebration of local Latin jazz performers, art and dance.
 The festival began in 1997, founded by American musician Tito Puente.
-Brownsville has a growing number of arts galleries, including the Puente Art Studio, the B&E Art Studio, and the Rusteberg Art Gallery.
+Brownsville has a growing number of arts galleries, including the Puente Art Studio, the Flower Shop Art Studio & Residency, the first live-in art residency in the region, the B&E Art Studio, and the Rusteberg Art Gallery.
 The Brownsville Museum of Fine Arts features exhibitions of Egyptian and Astronomical art.
 It was formerly known as the Brownsville Art League, formed by a group of eight women.
 The museum underwent a renovation in 1960, featuring a 4,000 ft2 studio.
 In 2002, it changed its name to its current name and underwent another renovation.
 According to the Association of Art Museum Directors, women account for 38% of leadership positions.

 Brownsville also has several museums dedicated to historic artifacts and military equipment.
 The Historic Brownsville Museum opened to the public in 1986.
 The building was used as a Spanish Colonial Revival passenger depot and was later abandoned.
 It features Spanish architecture and education programs.
 Several renovations were made over time, including the addition of a Spanish-style fountain, a courtyard and an engine building.
 The Commemorative Air Force Museum houses World War II aircraft and holds tours on the early events of wars in Asia and Europe.
 It also documents the stories of pilots who were part of the 201st Mexican Fighter Squadron.

 Built in 1850 by Henry Miller, the Stillman House Museum was owned by Charles Stillman and Mexican consul Manuel Pérez Treviño.
 It was the site of meetings with Mexican general and president Porfirio Diaz.
 The Stillman's great-grandson purchased the house after the previous homeowners sold it and donated it to the city after several renovations.
 It opened to the public in 1960.
 The home sustained damage from Hurricane Dolly in 2008 and reopened to the public the following year after it was restored.
 Costumes of the Americas Museum is an indigenous clothing museum.
 Inspired by Bessie Kirkland Johnson, the museum was opened in 1997 featuring clothing from indigenous people in several Mexican states and other Latin American countries.

-Notable restaurants

-Vera's Backyard Bar-B-Que as of 2022 is the only restaurant in Texas still serving barbacoa made using this traditional method commercially because they are grandfathered in; all other legal commercial providers steam the meat rather than pit-smoking it.